Exercise a high degree of caution in Djibouti because of the threat of terrorist attack and the uncertain regional security environment.

 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 - The militant group Al-Shabaab has stated its intention to conduct attacks in Djibouti in response to Djibouti’s participation in the African Union peacekeeping mission in Somalia.
 Attacks could be targeted at Djiboutian or western interests.

 - Avoid protests, demonstrations and large gatherings as they can turn violent.
-On 21 December 2015, up to 19 people were killed in a confrontation with police at a religious gathering in the Bouldougo area, near Balbala in the western suburbs of Djibouti city.
+In December 2015, up to 19 people were killed in a confrontation with police at a religious gathering near Balbala Djibouti city.